 \section{Featurized Occupation Measures}

 This section studies \emph{finite-dimensional} realizations of the exact OM LP.
-Under the certificate-first viewpoint, the goal is to retain the OM primal--dual semantics at finite resolution.
-We focus on two such realizations.
+Under the certificate-first viewpoint, the goal is to retain the OM primal--dual structure at finite resolution while allowing flexible, possibly nonconvex primal realizations.
+We focus on two such primal realizations.

-In an \emph{explicit FOM}, one parameterizes a global primal pair and represents the Liouville residual through finitely many test functions.
-This is the default realization at the framework level, though it may be computationally expensive and is not always used in practice.
-In an \emph{implicit FOM}, one instead uses existing ODE integrators to generate segmentwise or full rollouts, as in multiple or single shooting, and interprets the resulting weak residual through local Dirac-type representations.
+In an \emph{explicit FOM}, one parameterizes a global primal pair and represents the Liouville residual through finitely many test functions, which can be computationally expensive.
+In an \emph{implicit FOM}, one instead uses existing ODE integrators to generate segmentwise or full rollouts, as in multiple or single shooting, and interprets the resulting weak residual through local Dirac masses.
 The resulting finite models are different, but both will be shown asymptotically consistent with the exact OM LP.
+Set